akiraTao/Distributed-Chat-Service/README.md

 Usage:

-0. Put everything inside the zip file into the same directory. paxos_util.py is just an internal file used by replica.py and client.py, so user doesn't need to care about that.

 1. First we need to produce replica_config.json for configuring all replicas, which is required before running both replica.py and client.py.